semperos/ari/README.md

 I am also using Ari to build an API client environment for the [Shortcut](https://shortcut.com) [REST API](https://developer.shortcut.com/api/rest/v3).
 The under-major-construction code for that can be found [in this GitHub Gist](https://gist.github.com/semperos/daba47a3665c89794a3613cfdb0a2d6c).

+## Development

+Ari is implemented in Go and Goal.
+See the `script` folder for common development operations.

+To publish a new version of Ari:

+1. `go mod tidy`
+2. `./script/install`
+3. `git tag v0.1.x`
+4. `git push origin v0.1.x`
+5. `GOPROXY=proxy.golang.org go list -m github.com/semperos/ari@v0.1.x`

 ## Background

 I stumbled into a fairly flexible, powerful setup using Julia and DuckDB to do data analysis.